tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 Identity Key (TIK-C for client attester, TIK-S for server attester), which associate the private key with the attestation information.
-The TEE's signature over the Evidence or AttestationResults within the CMW MUST include a secret derived from the TLS master secret and the message transcript up to ServerHello (see {{crypto-ops}}) and the attester's TLS identity public key, as specified in {{attestation-message-section}}.
+The TEE's signature over the Evidence or AttestationResults within the CMW MUST include a secret derived from the TLS main secret and the message transcript up to ServerHello (see {{crypto-ops}}) and the attester's TLS identity public key, as specified in {{attestation-message-section}}.

-The relying party can obtain and appraise the remote Attestation Results either directly from the Attestation message (in the passport model), or by relaying the Evidence from the Attestation message to the Verifier and receiving the Attestation Results.
+The relying party can obtain and appraise the remote Attestation Results either directly from the Attestation message (in the Passport Model), or by relaying the Evidence from the Attestation message to the Verifier and receiving the Attestation Results.
 Subsequently, the attested key is used to verify the CertificateVerify message, which remains unchanged from baseline TLS.

-When using the passport model, the remote Attestation Results obtained by the attester from its trusted Verifiers can be cached and used for any number of subsequent TLS handshakes, as long as the freshness policy requirements are satisfied.
+When using the Passport Model, the remote Attestation Results obtained by the attester from its trusted Verifiers can be cached and used for any number of subsequent TLS handshakes, as long as the freshness policy requirements are satisfied.